DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration-revisited/index.md

 ### Event Forwarding

-For the events, we will mark our `UIHostingView` (the view of the `UIHostingController` controller) with a special tag (**identifier*) that will be used to know when the UI window should ignore an event or not.
+For the events, we will mark our `UIHostingController`'s view with a special tag (**identifier*) that will be used to know when the UI window should ignore an event or not.

 {{< image src="passthrough.jpg" >}}

-The **red** area on the above picture represents our `UIHostingView`.
-The **green** area represents the normal UI item that will catch gestures, and so prevent propagation to the Unity window.
+Let's have a look at the above screenshot.
+The **red** area represents our `UIHostingController`'s view.

-Let's create a custom `UIWindow` that will let events flow when they are hitting our passthrough.
+The **green** area represents the normal UI views that will catch gestures.
+What we want is basically to ignore the events when they are reaching the `UIHostingController`'s view.

+Let's create a custom `UIWindow` where we will implement this logic.
 Create a new class called `UIWindowCustom`:

-{{< expand PassthroughView.swift >}}
+{{< expand UIWindowCustom.swift >}}

 ```swift
 /// Custom Window class used to allow events to pass through